ZainabEman/DSA-Project-ZAT-Dictionary-/README.md

 Project Structure:

-Node Class:
-    Building bl
-    Heart of the dictionary, implementing a trie data structure.
-    Each node can have up to 26 children, creating a hierarchical The dictionary is initialized by reading data from an external text file containing a pre-existing set of words and their          meanings.
+Node Class:rom an external text file containing a pre-existing set of words and their          meanings.
     This initial dataset populates the dictionary, setting the stage for efficient word management.

 Main Interface: